Genie App

 Meta insight 1

-The scarcity of products determines channel selection
+The popularity of products determines people's channel selection

 Meta insight 2